AviroopGhosh/TAS-Forge/documentation/Issues_and_Limitations.md

 While this value can technically be modified, it is not recommended, as multiple references to the link speed are hardcoded within the generated OMNeT++ configuration files.
 Changing the link speed would require updating all corresponding references across the simulation setup, which is error-prone and labor-intensive.
 As such, link speed customization is left as a future enhancement for improved flexibility.

+### 🔬 Macrotick Granularity:
+The default macrotick granularity in TAS-Forge is 0.1 µs with other recomended values of 0.01 µs or 1 µs, representing the time resolution used for Gate Control Lists (GCLs).
+While this value can be adjusted to increase or decrease resolution, setting it to a finer granularity (i.e., below 0.1 µs) may lead to alignment issues, as the GCL entries may no longer match correctly with computed scheduling offsets.
+This can result in timing mismatches and unintended behavior during simulation.